webhelyhu/swicon-todo/README.md

 # Three layer Todo app

-## Not yet in working stage!!!!
+## It is not a production-ready product!

+If you are interested in the details, drop me a mail!

+## Backend

+- The server is a Node Express setup, with JWT authentication.
+- There are protected and open routes in the API.
+- The server is connecting to a Postgres database and using Sequelize ORM.
+- Storing passwords with bcrypt.
+- Using multer for receiving multi POST request (image upload).
+- Image files are stored locally in /uploads/images

+## Frontend

+- create-react-app based.
+- using Material-UI, with material-table
+- for form handling, using Formik
+- NOT GDPR-ready!
+It stores token in localStorage, and does not inform the user.
+- Anyone can register a new user - and can log in with the registered password.
+- Everyone is admin user, that is, can edit/delete all other users' doto list.

 ## Dev config

-- Development is configured for dev server 192.168.168.11, so you may need to configure the proxy value in client/package.json
+- Development is configured for dev server 192.168.168.11, so you probably need to configure the proxy value in **client/package.json**
 - Postgres and JWT defaults are in the .env file
 - when database is connected (credentials are ok, server is up), you need to prepare database with sequelize-cli: